Quasi-Isometries for certain Right-Angled Coxeter Groups

 Throughout this section, let $T$ be a simplicial tree and $G$ a finitely generated group acting on $T$ by isometries and without edge inversions.
 The stabilizer of any element $t$ in $T$ is denoted as $G_t$, geodesic paths in $T$ starting at vertex $a$ and ending at vertex $b$ are denoted as $[a,b]$.
 Let $\mathcal{A}$ be a class of infinite subgroups of $G$ that is stable under conjugation. $T$ is an $\mathcal{A}$\textit{-tree} if all the edge stabilizers $G_e$ of $T$ are contained in $\mathcal{A}$.

 \begin{exam} Since we split RACGs over two-ended subgroups, the class of subgroups we have in mind as $\mathcal{A}$ is the class $\mathcal{VC}$ of virtually infinite cyclic (or equivalently two-ended) subgroups.
-Note that $\mathcal{VC}$ is invariant under conjugation, but not under taking subgroups. \end{exam} Our main tool is the following universal tree on which $G$ acts with vertex stabilizers as small as possible:
+Note that $\mathcal{VC}$ is invariant under conjugation, but not under taking subgroups. \end{exam} Our main tool is a universal tree on which $G$ acts with vertex stabilizers as small as possible:

 \begin{defin} \leavevmode \begin{enumerate}[nosep] \item A subgroup $H$ of $G$ is \textit{elliptic} in $T$ if it fixes a point in $T$.
 It is a \textit{universally elliptic} subgroup if it fixes a point in any $\mathcal{A}$-tree.
 An $\mathcal{A}$-tree is \textit{universally elliptic} if all its edge stabilizers are universally elliptic subgroups of $G$. \item An $\mathcal{A}$-tree $T$ \textit{dominates} another $\mathcal{A}$-tree $T^\prime$ if every vertex stabilizer of $T$ is elliptic in $T^\prime$. \item A \textit{JSJ tree} of $G$ is an $\mathcal{A}$-tree $T$ that is universally elliptic and that dominates any other universally elliptic $\mathcal{A}$-tree $T^\prime$.
 The quotient graph $\Lambda = T/G$ is called a \textit{JSJ decomposition} or \textit{JSJ splitting} of $G$. \end{enumerate} \end{defin}